-For experiencing the best flavors of steak, it should be paired up with an excellent glass of cocktail because a fine steak requires a fine glass of cocktail.
+To experience the best flavors of steak, it should be paired up with an excellent glass of cocktail because a fine steak requires a fine glass of cocktail.
 In Laurelhurst market, they serve both modern classics like smoked signals created by smoked ice and pecan syrup and tropical touch fruit-based drinks.
-The bar manager in Laurelhurst market is Eric Nelson.
+The bar manager in Laurelhurst Market is Eric Nelson.
 The menu includes drinks like –

-- Cocktails-includes Head case, fat old friends, crooked rain, smoke signals, sometimes maybe, and pillow talks all these have ingredients like Rum tequila, bourbon, vodka, lime, and many more different ingredients.
+- Cocktails include cases, fat old friends, crooked rain, smoke signals, sometimes maybe, and pillow talks.
+All these have ingredients like Rum tequila, bourbon, vodka, lime, and many more different ingredients.

 - Wine by the glass